tegenton/Ink-Reader-Nephilim/grammar.md

                  -> 'Destroy ' object '.'
                  -> 'The next 1 damage that would be dealt to ' object ' this turn is dealt to its owner instead.
 Only ' object '’s owner may activate this ability.'
                  -> 'Prevent the next 1 damage that would be dealt to any target this turn.'
+                 -> object ' deals 1 damage to any target.'

 triggeredAbility -> 'At the beginning of your upkeep, sacrifice ' object ' unless you pay ' cost '.'
                  -> 'At the beginning of each player’s upkeep, ' object ' deals damage to that player equal to the number of Swamps they control.'
                  -> 'When ~ dies, its owner loses half their life, rounded up.'
                  -> 'When ' object ' dies, ~ deals damage equal to that creature’s toughness to the creature’s controller.'
                  -> 'At the beginning of the upkeep of enchanted enchantment’s controller, ~ deals 1 damage to that player.'
+                 -> 'Whenever a Forest an opponent controls becomes tapped, you gain 1 life.'
+                 -> 'When you control no islands, sacrifice ' object '.'
+                 -> 'At the beginning of the upkeep of enchanted enchantment’s controller, that player may pay any amount of mana.
+Power Leak deals 2 damage to that player.
+Prevent X of that damage, where X is the amount of mana that player paid this way.'
+                 -> 'Whenever enchanted land becomes tapped, ~ deals 2 damage to that land’s controller.'

 statMod -> '+1/+1'